Frequently Asked Questions

 What is the shelf life of Slime’s tire sealants?

 Slime will last for four years from date of manufacturing when stored in its original packaging and placed in a cool, dry place.
-To determine the age of the sealant, locate the production date code above the label.
+To determine the age of sealant in a squeeze bottle (not an aerosol can), locate the production date code above the label.

 Here is an example: 8LX4500A18